framely/community/docs/guide/pingpong.md

    *Debug slide out*
    :::

-3. Click the **Connect** button, it may take some time to execute.
+3. Click **Connect**, it may take some time to execute.
 After the connection is executed successfully, you can test your bot by typing messages.

    ::: thumbnail
    ![connect](/images/guide/pingpong/connect.png)